 Proper torque on the BMW motorcycle

-Carefully check for the torque on the part that you are tightening or loosening.
+Carefully check the torque on the part you are tightening or loosening.
 One of the BMW shop manuals had incorrect torque settings in it.
 Some of the aftermarket books have not always gotten it correct.
-Use common sense and double check it.
+Use common sense and double-check it.

-Aluminum is especially sensitive, as it has some odd characteristics.
-I am not any kind of expert in the area of metallurgy, but I have learned a few things.
-For example, BMW hand levers can be straightened with gentle slow pressure in a warm room.
-This is due to a characteristic called “cold flow.”
-The Japanese levers usually break when straightened.
-The cases where they do straighten one is followed with stories of hearing a “clink” and then finding the piece on the floor.
-The BMW lever (Magura) is (was) the best around.
-I have straightened them when they were bent double.
-Has it changed in the last 25 years?
+Aluminum is especially sensitive as it has some unique characteristics.
+I am not an expert in metallurgy, but I have learned a few things.
+For example, a bent BMW hand lever can be straightened with gentle slow pressure in a warm room.
+This ability is due to a characteristic called “cold flow.”
+The Japanese hand levers usually break when straightened.
+In cases where they do get straightened, they often break later.
+The BMW levers by Magura are the best.
+I straightened them when they were bent double.

-A major aluminum problem for BMW was the heads on the /2 in the starting in the early to the mid-60s.
+A significant aluminum problem for BMW was the heads on the /2 starting in the early to the mid-60s.

-The valve cover center stud is subject to over tightening too.
-It should only be tight enough that it doesn’t fall off.
-Just beyond finger tight.
-Over tightening pulls the stud out of the head and that means some rethreading procedure must be used.
+The valve cover center stud is subject to over-tightening too.
+It should only be tight enough that it doesn’t fall off, just beyond finger tight.
+Over-tightening pulls the stud out of the head, and that means that you may need to do a rethreading procedure.
 It is far better to lose the nut and washer than stripe out the head.
 Then you will lose the nut, washer, and stud.
-Then it is time to use a Heli-coil or other thread repair procedure.
-Loose is better than too tight.
+You may need to use a Heli-coil or other thread repair procedure.
+In most cases, slightly loose is better than too tight.

-Axle nuts should be the necessary amount, which is seldom the book amount.
+Axle nuts should be the necessary amount, which is seldom the amount in the book.
 Read my page on wheel bearings.

-When I consider the amount of money that I collected, caused by incorrect tightness, I find it shocking.
+I find it shocking when I consider the amount of money I earned because of incorrect tightness.
 We fixed problems caused by over and under tightness.
-Expenses for over tightness were at least 10 times the amount of under tightness expenses.
-Safety, due to over tightening, was also jeopardized by a factor of maybe 5.
-I didn’t keep exact records, but it wasn’t even close.
-Over tight is bad, very bad.
+Expenses for over-tightness were at least ten times the amount of under-tightness expenses.
+Safety, due to over-tightening, was also jeopardized by a factor of maybe 5.
+I didn’t keep accurate records, but it wasn’t even close.
+Fasteners being over-tight is terrible.
 See my page on parts that fall off of a BMW.

 This torque wrench may not be the best one for use on a BMW:-)

-This is a very old trick that I learned as a teenager from my grandfather.
-When you find a bolt, nut or screw that seems questionable, take a second to think about this well-proven method.
+I learned an old trick from my grandfather as a teenager.
+When you find a bolt, nut, or screw that seems questionable, take a second to think about this well-proven method.

-This is an example of a stripped Phillips head screw on an oil cover of a /6 engine.
-It looks hopeless, but it can be removed quite easily.
+Here is an example of a stripped Phillips head screw on an oil cover of a /6 engine.
+It looks hopeless, but it probably can be removed quite easily.
 I would use my hand impact tool.
-Make absolutely sure that you have the correct sized bit.
-Then dip the tip of the Phillips screwdriver tip into valve grinding paste.
-The paste is made up of ground-up silicate or known as common sand.
-The small particles will take up a bit of space, but mostly they will really grab both the Phillips tip and the seemingly ruined screw.
+Make sure that you have the correct sized bit.
+Then dip the tip of the Phillips screwdriver tip into the valve-grinding paste.
+The paste is made up of ground-up silicate or known as sand.
+The small particles will take up a bit of space, but they will mostly grab the Phillips tip and the seemingly ruined screw.
 Hold the impact tool tightly and give it small taps at first to see that the tip seats as well as it possibly can into the screw head.
 Hold the impact in the direction of unscrewing or counterclockwise for most fasteners.
-Now give it a hit.
+Now hit it.

-This is the impact tool that I have used for more than 40 years.
-It is currently fitted with a Phillips tip.
+This photo shows the impact tool I have used for over 40 years.
 This trick with valve grinding paste will also work on slot screws and hex head bolts.

 I was a fastener Procurement Agent with Boeing – yup, I ran the Nut Desk.
-I sat on a panel in a 7-year study – yup, 7 years – which studied not only the run-on torque but also the force needed to break the nut loose from the bolt.
-One of the large nuts on the 6 bolts holding the fin on a 767 backed off, which is nick-named a ‘spinner’ by aircraft maintenance folks.
-It was more common than desired to find spinners during one of the major maintenance checks on planes.
+I sat on a panel in a 7-year study – yup, seven years – which studied the run-on torque and the force needed to break the nut loose from the bolt.
+One of the large nuts on the six bolts holding the fin on a 767 backed off, which is nick-named a ‘spinner’ by aircraft maintenance folks.
+Finding spinners during one of the major maintenance checks on planes was more common than desired.
 Often enough to initiate a study.
 Most of the major manufacturers and specialty houses participated in the testing.

 Here are some things discovered to affect both Run-on Torque and Break-away Torque:

-Temperature: of the parts, the gun, the bolts, the nuts, the room (at time of installation).
+Temperature: of the parts, the gun, the bolts, the nuts, and the room (at the time of installation).

 The speed of run-on to torque.